Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Computational study

-Finally, we investigated the performance of a hybrid approach in which a PWL model with a limited number of segments (i.e. $W=25$) is paired with the LC approach \citep{Fortz2012}.
-Results are presented in \ref{sec:pivot_tables_lc} and show that the performance of this strategy does not substantially differ from LC.
-Our analysis suggests that the performance gap observed with respect to PWL is likely caused by the missing components of CPLEX (e.g. dynamic search, dual presolve) that are disabled to accommodate lazy-constraint callbacks, as we observe a similar drop in performance if we disable these components for PWL.
+Finally, we investigated the performance of a ``warm start'' approach in which a PWL model with a limited number of segments (i.e. $W=25$) is paired with LC of \cite{Fortz2012}.
+Results are presented in \ref{sec:pivot_tables_pwl} and show that the performance of this strategy does not substantially differ from LC.
+Our analysis suggests that the performance gap observed with respect to PWL is likely caused by the missing components of CPLEX (e.g. dynamic search, dual presolve) that are disabled to accommodate lazy-constraint callbacks; this is further confirmed by the fact that we observe a noticeble drop in performance if we disable these components for PWL (see Table \ref{tab:solution_time_sskp_PWL_ablation}).